Simulation-Software-Engineering/Lecture-Material/00_organization/challenge_intro_slides.md

 ## Role of Advisor

-- Benjamin, Frédéric, Gerasimos, or Ishaan
+- Benjamin, Felix, Frédéric, Gerasimos, or Ishaan
-- Use, for example, exercise blocks and time after lectures for discussions
+- Use, for example, exercise blocks and time before and after lectures for discussions
 - Share links etc. to issues and PRs (or tag us)

 ---